RAST-MoE-RL: A Regime-Aware Spatio-Temporal MoE Framework for Deep Reinforcement Learning in Ride-Hailing: Conclusion

 \section{Conclusion}

 We introduced RAST-MoE-RL, a regime-aware RL framework for adaptive delayed matching built on a RAST-MDP with explicit zone-wise actions, a physics-informed travel-time surrogate, and an anti-hacking reward.
-A compact RAST-MoE encoder (12M params) delivers 13\% higher reward and lower matching/pickup waits, while remaining robust to unseen demand regimes.
+A compact RAST-MoE encoder (12M params) delivers 13\% higher reward resulting in 10\% and 15\% reduction in matching and pickup delays, respectively, while remaining robust to unseen demand regimes.
 Ablations show a {moderate} configuration (16 experts, top-4) is best; smaller MoE models still outperform parameter-matched dense Transformers and MLPs; masking either frequent or rare experts degrades performance, indicating meaningful specialization.
 Overall, regime awareness in both environment and representation is crucial for city-scale control.
+This approach provides a scalable blueprint for other spatio-temporal resource allocation problems, proving that specialized sub-policies can effectively tackle dynamic complexity.